Locum Tenens Physician Malpractice Coverage & Risk Management

 Extended Reporting Period (ERP) Coverage

 An extended reporting period (ERP) is an optional feature of a claims-made medical malpractice insurance policy.
 It’s commonly known as tail coverage.
-An ERP or tail extends the reporting period for the policy, making it possible for locum tenens physicians to report claims that are made after their policy expires or is canceled.
+An ERP or tail extends the reporting period for the policy, making it possible for locum tenens doctors to report claims that are made after their policy expires or is canceled.

 Depending on the policy, physicians may have the option to purchase an ERP before their policy expires, or within a certain time frame following the policy’s expiration.
 ERP term lengths vary, from as short as one year to an unlimited term.
-Locum tenens physicians should consider the statute of limitations that applies to their assignment when choosing a term length.
+Locum tenens doctors should consider the statute of limitations that applies to their assignment when choosing a term length.

 How Does Malpractice Differ Across States for Locum Tenens Physicians